ReactiveX/RxSwift/Documentation/GettingStarted.md

 ## Basics
 The [equivalence](MathBehindRx.md) of observer pattern (`Observable<Element>` sequence) and normal sequences (`SequenceType`) is the most important thing to understand about Rx.

 **Every `Observable` sequence is just a sequence.
-The only difference from normal `SequenceType` is that it can also receive elements asynchronously.
-All other documentation is just a more detailed explanation of different aspects of the concept.**
+The key advantage for an `Observable` vs Swift's `SequenceType` is that it can also receive elements asynchronously.
+This is the kernel of the RxSwift, documentation from here is about ways that we expand on that idea.**

 * `Observable`(`ObservableType`) is equivalent to `SequenceType`
 * `ObservableType.subscribe` method is equivalent to `SequenceType.generate` method.